-We strive to make our dental practice located in Northern Sydney an anxiety-free zone!
+We strive to make our dental practice an anxiety-free zone!

 We understand that for many people dental anxiety or fear of the dentist can prevent them from receiving the care they want and need.
 With this in mind, Dr Freelander and Dr Tsang have developed an innovative approach to reducing anxiety and increasing comfort in our Wahroonga dental practice.